-Per the Huntsville-Area MPO's adopted Final 2018 Public Participation Plan (PPP), public comment was sought on the FY 2023 UPWP.
-Printed copies of the document were left for public review and comment at the Huntsville-Madison County Public Library Main Branch and the Huntsville Planning Department for two weeks, as specified in the following pages.
-Public Notices for public comment, with instructions on how to request a printed copy of the FY 2023 UPWP, if desired, were hung in each of the public offices of the City of Madison, Town of Owens CrossRoads, and Town of Triana.
-Additionally, a press release for public comment was sent to all local broadcast and print media.
+Per the Huntsville-Area MPO's adopted Final 2018 Public Participation Plan (PPP), public comment was sought on the FY 2024 UPWP.
+Printed copies of the document were left for public review and comment at the Huntsville Planning Department for two weeks, as specified in the following pages.
+Public Notices for public comment, with instructions on how to request a printed copy of the FY 2024 UPWP, if desired, were provided to the member jurisdictions, along with a press release.

-Find all above reference materials on the following pages, as well as a copy of the public comment sheet and public comment folder cover left at the two locations specified above.
+Find all above reference materials on the following pages, as well as a copy of the public comment sheet and public comment folder cover left at the location specified above.